PREV | NEXT

 A wetland network, which is part of the Crowe River Watershed, as well as diverse forest habitat are maintained inside this stretch of land.
 Over 40 species of birds call this area home, including Yellow-billed Cuckoo, Pileated Woodpecker, Eastern Wood-pewee and Rose-breasted Grosbeak.

 There is some evidence of historic logging on the property, but today the forests here are very healthy.
 Sugar maple dominated uplands and lowland hemlock and cedar stands are the two major types of forests on the property.
 The forest is diverse, teeming with numerous species of ferns and under-story species.
-Wetlands on the property have not yet been evaluated provincially, but they include graminoid meadow marshes, a dewatered beaver pond, and forested swamps.

 There is approximately 566 meters of permanent streams flowing through the North Western corner of the property and feeding into the surrounding seasonally flooded meadow marshes.
 A large, recently dewatered beaver pond occupies the North East corner of the property, and an active heronry is also present.
 These significant features provide critical habitat for many Species at Risk.